 Back then in college, when I was an exchange graduate student at the State University of New York, Albany, my roommate invited me to join her going out for cocktails.
 I was wearing floral print pants, pumps and a silk blouse, i.e. a posh casual look.
 In Germany, you would wear the outfit in a casual work environment, but not for cocktails.
 Thus, I said that I first have to put my cocktail dress on.
 She looked at me and said “you are kidding.
 In your current outfit, you are already overdressed, but wearing a cocktail dress would be plain ridiculous.
 Put your old blue jeans on, and a clean shirt.”

 Never worry again what to wear when.
 Just look it up in my style book How to Dress for Success in Midlife.
 Buy the book now.

 Fairbanks Formal Decoded

 Fairbanks Formal is exactly this for the gentlemen: Clean jeans and a clean shirt.
 The shoes don’t matter as in Fairbanks shoes are to be weather appropriate.
-You learn how to avoid to get cold feet at frigid temperature in your first winter up here.
+You learn how to avoid getting cold feet at frigid temperatures in your first winter up here.
 Once indoors, people change the shoes and check the boots with the coat at the coat clerk’s.